 Gwalior Madhya Pradesh, India Travel Guide

-While not mainly an adventure hub, Gwalior's landscape allows for exploration, and its heritage truly shines.
+While not mainly an exciting experience hub, Gwalior's landscape allows for exploration, and its heritage truly shines.

 Direct wildlife encounters are limited within Gwalior city.
 Plan a day trip to Madhav National Park (120 km away near Shivpuri) for deer, antelopes, birds, and possible leopards.